Mastodon

 Should I overpay my mortgage or invest the money?

-If your mortgage rate is below expected investment returns (after tax), investing usually wins mathematically.
-But mortgage overpayments carry zero risk, while investments can fall.
+If your mortgage rate is below your expected investment return (after tax), investing usually wins mathematically.
+But mortgage overpayments carry zero risk, and a well-timed lump sum that crosses an LTV threshold at remortgage can beat the simple comparison.
 Many people split the difference.

 Further Reading: